As halitosis and post-nasal drip treatments, neti pots come up short

 - It was designed by ancient yogis, not modern breath experts.
 According to Yoga Magazine, another, formerly common "neti" method was to stick a thread up the nose and pull it out of the mouth.

-For a medically proven halitosis and post-nasal drip treatment, ditch the nose water and stick to specially formulated nasal sprays and mouth rinses.
+For a scientifically tested halitosis and post-nasal drip treatment, ditch the nose water and stick to specially formulated nasal sprays and mouth rinses.